 Sandwich pathway credits appear on degree transcript

-Stage 4 In Stage 3 MEng students undertake a major group project.
+Stage 4 Students undertake a major group project.
 Additional industry-focussed project activities are supported by a number of external collaborators.
 Engineering science subjects focus on materials and manufacturing.

 Design Project 3M